unicef-polymer/etools-ajax/README.md

 #### Using Dexie.js instead of localstorage for caching

- For a better browser storage use property: `cachingStorage="dexie"` and etools-ajax will not chache data in localstorage, it will use a dexie db (based on IndexedDb) called `etoolsAjaxCacheDb` to store request data.
+ For a better browser storage use property: `cachingStorage="dexie"` and etools-ajax will not cache data in localstorage, it will use a dexie db (based on IndexedDb) called `etoolsAjaxCacheDb` to store request data.

  ```html